brunobritodev/JPProject.IdentityServer4.AdminUI/docs/index.rst

         <iframe src="https://player.vimeo.com/video/288481888?color=ff9933&title=0&byline=0" width="800" height="350" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
     </div>

-Give a Star!
+Give a Star ⭐!
 ------------

-Do you love it? give us a :yellow:`Star!`
+Do you love it? give us a :yellow:`Star!` ⭐

 Contributing
 ------------
 Wanna contribute?
 Feel free to do that!

 But remember to check the `Contributing Section <intro/contributing.html>`_

+Take you special place in our heart!

+All contributors has a heart💓!
+See them in `Contributor list <https://github.com/brunohbrito/JP-Project/blob/master/CONTRIBUTORS.md>`_

 Free
 ^^^^